Duck family (Disney): Della Duck

 Della Duck (called Dumbella in Donald's Nephews; born June 9, c.
 1920) is the mother of Huey, Dewey, and Louie Duck, the younger twin sister of their uncle Donald Duck, and the niece of their grand-uncle Scrooge McDuck.
 She was first described as Donald Duck's cousin, but was later referred to as Donald's twin sister.
 She was first mentioned in a 1937 Donald Duck Sunday strip on October 17, 1937, in which she writes a letter explaining to Donald that she is sending her sons to stay with him.

 Della made her first animated appearance in DuckTales (2017), with her sons discovering she was previously a companion of Scrooge and Donald's in their adventures.
 Dewey and his brothers set out to investigate the cause of her disappearance along with Webby Vanderquack.
 In the Christmas episode, "Last Christmas", it is revealed that as kids, Donald used to insult Della by calling her "Dumbella", a reference to her name in Donald's Nephews.
 She is voiced by Paget Brewster.
-Della Duck was married to ?
-Duck and had three triplet sons, Huey, Dewey, and Louie.